|

 the objects do not touch at all, nothing visible is done, the objects

 will simply from thereon be handled as one object.
-Example of a union between two objects that intersect.

 One of the objects is selected, "U" is pressed to specify a